hieu-luu-niteco/aemshop-demo/SLIDER_BLOCK_GUIDE.md

 - **Responsive Design** - Optimized for all screen sizes
 - **Accessibility** - Screen reader friendly with ARIA labels
 - **Smooth Transitions** - Professional slide animations
-- **Reduced Motion Support** - Respects user preferences
+- **Multiple Variations** - Compact, full-width, and centered options

 ---

-## 📝 **How to Create Slider Content**
+## 📝 **How to Use the Slider Block**

 ### **Method 1: Using Microsoft Word/Google Docs (Recommended)**

-Create your homepage content in Word/Google Docs with this structure:
+Create your content in Word/Google Docs with this structure:

 ```
-Hero
+Slider

 [Image 1 - Upload your first slide image]
 # Welcome to Our Amazing Store